DhiWise/nodejs-cli/README.md

 ##  Roadmap

+In upcoming releases we will provide following features -

+* boilerplate application
-In upcoming releases we will provide features for generate boilerplate application, model with attributes as per your project ORM, route seeder, and the postman file of the generated routes.
+* model with attributes as per your project ORM
+* postman file of the generated routes.